cloudmesh/uroc/README.md

 **Supervisor Qualifications:**

-> Dr. Von Laszewskir has a track record supporting undergraduates at
+> Dr. von Laszewski has a track record supporting undergraduates at
 > any organizations he taught.
 Examples of past successes include an
 > IU award for the best undergraduate project, a Novell developers
 > award, an RIT award for an outstanding undergraduate student